In order to keep your client calm during an audit interview, I suggest you do two things:

 By answering his question with facts, you have chosen, unconsciously or not, to ignore his emotion and go off on a tangent sharing way too many boring details.

 As you speak, this client is probably feeling even more misunderstood and angry than before.
 He is no longer calm.
-By the time you are finished, he may be fit to be tied.
+By the time you finish, he may be fit to be tied.

 What do to instead

 So what do you do?
-Well, first you take a split second to gauge what the client is feeling.
+Well, first you take a split second to gauge how the client feels.
 Look at his posture, pay attention to the tone of his voice.
 And then return to him with a question.
 Purposely stall and don’t answer the question… not yet anyway.

-Here is how the interaction might go if you try to resolve the emotion instead of answer the question with fact:
+Here is how the interaction might go if you try resolving the emotion instead of answering the question with fact:

 You: “Do you want me to describe our audit selection process?”